smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Creating links

 An action and associated shell script to allow easy creation of symlinks to the target file/directory in a location of the users choice.
 Uses zenity - `apt install zenity` to ask the user to confirm a destination directory and link name.
-The action will request password authentication if elevated privileges are necessary to write to the target directory.
+The action will request password authentication if elevated privileges are necessary to write to the destination directory.

 [create_link_in_target.nemo_action](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/nemo_actions/general_actions/create_link_in_target.nemo_action)